 Development proposals should ensure that existing Green Infrastructure is protected and, where appropriate, enhanced to provide a high quality and accessible network of well-connected multi-functional spaces for the benefit of wildlife, residents and visitors.
-This includes having regard to the aims of the Greenwood Community Forest.

 Development proposals will be supported where it can be demonstrated that they maintain the integrity of the Green and Blue Infrastructure network, and where appropriate, enhance, restore or create areas that contribute to the network.
 Where appropriate, this includes the creation of buffer zones, to protect existing habitats on or near the site.